An index of

 Socioeconomic status, largely an American usage, has developed as a way to operationalize

 or measure social class on the assumptions that class groupings are not real groups.

-category and is developed by combining the position or score of persons on criteria such
+arbitrary category and is developed by combining the position or score of persons on

-as income, amount of education, type of occupation held, or neighborhood of residence.
+criteria such as income, amount of education, type of occupation held, or neighborhood of

-to create socioeconomic divisions such as upper class, middle class, lower class.
+divided so as to create socioeconomic divisions such as upper class, middle class, lower

-Sociologists are interested in socioeconomic status, as they are in class, since it is
+class.
+Sociologists are interested in socioeconomic status, as they are in class, since it

 Ronald L. Akers, Department of Sociology, University of Kentucky